 What’s going on: Among the many processes that happen in utero, the two major ones are brain cell creation and neuronal migration.
 “Once brain cells are created, one of their main jobs is to form a brain that functions as well as possible,” Norton says.
 “They do this by neuronal migration, which means moving to the parts of the brain where they are designed to fit.
-That could be deep in the hippocampus, where we store memories, or in the part of motor cortex, which helps us move our left arm.”
+That could be deep in the hippocampus, where we store memories, or in the part of the motor cortex that helps us move our left arm.”

 Because neuronal migration occurs in the womb, it’s largely steered by genetics.
 “There is an idea that many disorders with genetic basis may be acting on neuronal migration in utero,” Norton says.
 “For example, the genes associated with dyslexia may affect how those neurons migrate, meaning how the brain is shaped before birth makes someone either better or worse suited to be a good reader.”